Overview

 1

 Enrollment in 2 - 6 internship credits is required during a student's time in the M.P.S. degree program.
-Completion of less than 2 internship credits must be approved by M.P.S.
-Director.
-Students may enroll in more than 6 internship credits with the approval of the Program Director.
+Completion of fewer than 2 internship credits must be approved by the M.P.S.
+Program Director.
+Students may enroll in more than 6 internship credits with the approval of the M.P.S.
+Program Director.
 Typically, two semesters are needed to complete all aspects of the internship phase of M.P.S.

 Climate and Society Track